paulparkinson/podsofkon/README.md

 - Haptics for XR

-### Contributions are extremely welcome and authors will be added to the game credits...
+### Contributions of source code or ideas are extremely welcome - authors will be added to the repos and game credits...

 ![](https://github.com/paulparkinson/podsofkon/blob/main/doc/images/pok-archdirectionsandgame.gif)